ravirajsinh45/Crop_and_weed_detection/README.md

           (pytorchenv) C:\Users\user\Crop_and_weed_detection> pip install -r requirements.txt
           ```
    * Now your environment is ready to roar:)

+   * For detection you need weights for network.
+Due to large file i attaching google drive link.
+You have to download weight file unless you have your own weights file. [click here](https://drive.google.com/open?id=1-Aam2D-fqnwecbeHwa4rtzxtNjwcDkP6)

+   * You have to add weights flie into `Crop_and_weed_detection > performing_detection > data > weights` folder.

+## Using pytorch
    * Let Open jupyter lab

       ```
      (pytorchenv) C:\Users\user\Crop_and_weed_detection>jupyter-lab
      ```
-   * For detection you need weights for network.
-Due to large file i attaching google drive link.
-You have to download weight file unless you have your own weights file. [click here](https://drive.google.com/open?id=1-Aam2D-fqnwecbeHwa4rtzxtNjwcDkP6)

-   * You have to add weights flie into `Crop_and_weed_detection > detection_on_images_pytorch > weights` folder.

-   * After that open **Perform_detection.ipynb** file and run all cell.
+   * After that open [performing_detection_with_pytorch.ipynb](https://github.com/ravirajsinh45/Crop_and_weed_detection/performing_detection/pytorch/performing_detection_with_pytorch.ipynb) and follow alonge.
 After this you will able to detect crop and weed from images.
-Explore images from **images** folder.
+Explore images from [images](https://github.com/ravirajsinh45/Crop_and_weed_detection/performing_detection/data/images) folder.
 Cheers:)

+## Using OpenCV:-

  # Thank You:)